Tobacco Master Settlement Agreement: Allocable Share Release Repeal

-Contraband statutes

-By the middle of 2000, domestic NPMs and importers had begun to obtain greater market share.
-The NAAG noted that reductions in settlement payments which result from an overall reduction in cigarette consumption benefit the states because health care costs imposed by each cigarette exceed the settlement payments.
-On the other hand, when reductions in settlement payments occur because NPM sales displace PM sales, the states receive no benefits if the NPMs do not make escrow payments.
-Therefore, in late 2000, the NAAG drafted a model Contraband Statute to ensure that NPMs made escrow payments on cigarettes.
-See PX 116.
-The model Contraband Statute provides that excise tax stamping agents may not stamp cigarettes for sale in the state unless the manufacturer becomes a PM under the MSA or is an NPM which makes all escrow payments required by the Escrow Statute.
-The model Contraband Statute imposes a criminal penalty on wholesalers who sell cigarettes made by NPMs who are not duly registered in the state and making full escrow payments.
-By the middle of 2002, only seven settling states had enacted Contraband Statutes.
-As of 2007, 44 of the 46 settling states (including Kansas) have enacted these statutes.
-See K.S.A. § 50-6a04.
-The Kansas Attorney General is charged with enforcing the Escrow and Contraband Statutes.

 Criticism

 Some anti-smoking advocates, such as William Godshall, have criticized the MSA as being too lenient on the major tobacco companies.
 In a speech at the National Tobacco Control Conference, Godshall stated that "[w]ith unprecedented future legal protection granted by the state A.G.s in exchange for money, it appears that the tobacco industry has emerged from the state lawsuits even more powerful".

 An article in the Journal of the National Cancer Institute described the MSA as an "opportunity lost to curb cigarette use", citing public health researchers' views that not enough of the MSA money was being spent on anti-smoking measures.
 Dr. Stephen A. Schroeder wrote in the New England Journal of Medicine that "Although U.S. smoking rates are slowly declining, progress toward that end [decreasing smoking] would be faster if federal policymaking matched both the rigor of the scientific evidence against tobacco use and the resolve of antitobacco advocates."
-Cigarette consumption in the United States fell to a 50-year low in 2004.
+In 2005, cigarette sales reached a 55-year low and had fallen by over 21 percent since the settlement was negotiated.